Slavery in Saudi Arabia: Kafala system in Saudi Arabia

-The changes are to be implemented in the Absher and Qiwa portals, both being part of the e-government in Saudi Arabia.
+The changes are to be implemented in the Absher and Qiwa portals, both being part of the E-Government in Saudi Arabia.

 In March 2021, Saudi Arabia introduced new labour reforms, allowing some migrant workers to change jobs without their employer's consent.
 HRW claimed that the reforms did not dismantle the abuses of the kafala system, "leaving migrant workers at high risk of abuse".
 Many domestic workers and farmers who are not covered by the labour law are still vulnerable to multifold abuses, including passport confiscation, delayed wages and even forced labour.
-Although migrant workers are allowed to request an exit permit without their employer's permission, the need to have an exit permit in order to leave the country is a human rights violation.
+Although migrant workers are allowed to request an exit permit without their employer's permission, the need to have an exit permit to leave the country is a human rights violation.

 An investigation by France 24 in April 2021 documented abuses of female migrant workers in Saudi Arabia.
 A 22-year-old woman migrant worker from Madagascar was murdered by the underground prostitution mafia she used to work for after running away from her employer's home and buried without a coffin in al-Jubail.
 Due to the practice of some sponsors who confiscate the passports of migrant workers, young women from East Africa find it difficult to return home after perceived mistreatment by their employers.
 The women often end up falling into prostitution.